 As you design your flyer, use all the colors in your palette, including black and white, in equal proportions.
 Check it out in action on the Canva template above.

-I love the simplicity of the flyer above for the Lolly Club by Boaz Stroobach.
-By combining beautiful white type with monochromatic photography, the designer created an eye-catching piece packed with a color punch.
+By combining a beautiful white type with monochromatic photography, the designer created an eye-catching piece packed with a color punch.

 This approach also offers a great way to work around not-so-great photography.
 In the past, whenever I’ve received low-quality photographs to work with, I’ve used a filter or two to turn them into monochromatic shots and created solid visuals.